https://www.gotocourt.com.au/legal-news/area-of-law/civil-law/feed/

 Civil Lawyers in New South Wales

-Many areas of New South Wales civil law have their own legislation setting out where proceedings should be commenced, and what course of action can be taken.
-The value of a claim will also determine which jurisdiction the matter should be heard in.
+Civil law NSW can be broken up into many different components, with many areas having its own legislation that governs where proceedings are to be commenced, and what cause of action can be taken.
+The value of your claim will also determine which jurisdiction your matter can be heard in.

 • the Administrative and Equal Opportunity Division